The Violence of Us versus Them

 Neuroscience

-– rage circuit Douglas Fields.
-Fields shows that violent behavior is the result of the clash between our evolutionary hardwiring and triggers in our contemporary world.
-Our personal space is more crowded than ever, we get less sleep, and we just aren’t as fit as our ancestors.
+Why We Snap: Understanding the Rage Circuit in Your Brain.
+Fields show that violent behavior is the result of the clash between our evolutionary hardwiring and triggers in our contemporary world.
+Our personal space is more crowded than ever, we get less sleep, and we aren’t as fit as our ancestors.
 We need to understand how the hardwiring works and how to recognize the nine triggers.
-With a totally new perspective, engaging narrative, and practical advice, Why We Snap uncovers the biological roots of the rage response and how we can protect ourselves—and others.
+With a new perspective, engaging narrative, and practical advice, Why We Snap uncovers the biological roots of the rage response and how we can protect ourselves—and others.

 Fields: Moralization Gap: Everyone thinks that what they are doing is innocent and that they are long-suffering victims within their narrative.
 Even the worst people have justification for why they think what they are doing is right.